hoangsonww/Employee-Management-Fullstack-App/README.md

 ### 4. Start the Backend Server

+Before starting the server, ensure that MySQL and MongoDB are running and properly configured on your local machine!

-Run the following command to start the Spring Boot application:
+Then, run the following command to start the Spring Boot application:

 ```bash
 mvn spring-boot:run